 giving and what better way to give of ourselves, but through music.

 My father would be humbled by all the attention his carols have received and proud to know how many

 lives he has touched with his music.
 My mother would be pleased to know that her goal for a compilation

-CD has been accomplished.
-I am proud to be carrying on the work started by my family and keeping the
+CD was accomplished in 2004.
+I am proud to be carrying on the work started by my family and keeping